treaddevs/esol-app/README.md

 This project was a partnership with the City of Portland, Maine's Office of Economic Opportunity.
 It was adapted from an fullstack online tutorial by Coding in Flow.
 This modern web application to support the city's [ESOL Collaborative](https://www.portlandmaine.gov/1537/ESOL-Collaborative) – helping educators communicate, share resources, and schedule meetings.

 **IMPORTANT**: After cloning the repo, open the command line inside the project and run `npm i --legacy-peer-deps`<br>
-(this handles release candidate dependencies)
+// (addresses release candidate dependencies)

 ![ESOL App Screenshot](/documentation/esol-home.png)